erikafrangione/academic-kickstart/content/home/experience.md

   date_start = "2018-07-01"
   date_end = ""
   description = """
-  * A high throughput RNAseq pipeline for comparative transcriptomics in plants performed primarily in a command line environment
+  * Independently designed a high throughput RNA-seq pipeline for comparative transcriptomics in plants within a Linux environment.
-  * Performed RNA extractions of plant tissue prior to next-generation sequencing
+  * Performed RNA extractions of multiple plant species at a quality suitable for next-generation sequencing.
-  * Pre-processed and cleaned reads using Python, Trim Galore!, BBtools
+  * Pre-processed and cleaned reads using tools such as Bowtie2, Samtools, BUSCO, Trim Galore!, BBtools, BLAST, and personally written Python scripts.
-  * Assembled and refined reference transcriptomes using Trinity, CD-HIT, BUSCO, Transrate, Bowtie2, with annotations performed using         Trans-decoder, Trinotate, BLAST, GOseq
+  * Assembled, annotated, and refined comprehensive reference transcriptomes using packages from the Trinity suite.
-  * Mapping of gene expression counts to assemblies using RSEM, with normalization and differential expression analyses using EdgeR
+  * Quantified transcript expression counts with RSEM and searched for differential gene expression between plant populations with EdgeR.
+  * Generated and maintained large genomic datasets such as genomic assembly files, functional annotation information, and gene expression matrices.
+Regularly worked with common bioinformatics file formats including fastq, fasta, bam, sam, vcf, gff, gtf, nwk, and various BLAST output formats.
+  * Conducted statistical analyses and data visualization/manipulation using packages in R and Python (e.g., Tidyverse, Bioconductor, Biopython).
+  * Routinely prepared detailed summary and progress reports of research findings.
+  * Supervised and mentored undergraduate students as they worked on independent bioinformatics research projects.

   """

 [[experience]]